-Mark S. Anderson is currently chair of the Northwest Subrogation and Recovery practice group and is co-chair of the firm's national Maritime Recovery practice group.
-He concentrates his practice in subrogation and recovery, energy claims, construction claims, maritime law, and casualty defense.
+Mark is currently chair of the Northwest Region Subrogation and Recovery practice group and is co-vice chair of the firm's national Subrogation and Recovery Department.
+He concentrates his practice in claims arising out of industrial and energy facilities, construction defects, product liability, wildfires, and marine vessels and facilities.

 Mark has tried several cases to verdict in Washington, Oregon, and Montana.
-He has represented the insurance industry and vessel owners in several major marina fires in the northwest.
-Mark has also handled a variety of construction defect and product liability cases, including several involving power generation facilities.
+He has represented the insurance industry and insureds in several major casualty losses in the Northwest.
+Mark has handled a variety of construction defect and product liability cases, including several involving industrial and power generation facilities.

 Mark is a frequent lecturer for the insurance industry, maritime groups and the University of Washington School of Engineering.
 He has also acted as a neutral arbitrator in a variety of cases.